 Federal law requires that you be told of your right to make an advance directive when you are admitted to a health care facility, and the Patient Self-Determination Act (see Laws & Rules) requires certain providers participating in the Medicare and Medicaid programs to furnish patients with information on advance directives.
 The information is to be given to patients upon admission to a facility or when provision of care begins.
 Providers covered by this requirement include hospitals, nursing facilities, providers of home health or personal care services, hospice programs and health maintenance organizations.

-Illinois law allows you to make four types of advance directives: a health care power of attorney; a living will; a mental health treatment preference declaration, and a Do-Not-Resuscitate (DNR)/Practitioner Orders For Life-Sustaining Treatment (POLST).
-The Department of Public Health is required by law (see Illinois Compiled Statutes - Advance Directive Information under Laws & Rules) to make available to you standard forms for each of these types of advance directives.
-The forms can be downloaded at the following website.
+Illinois law allows you to make four types of advance directives: a health care power of attorney; a living will; a mental health treatment preference declaration, and a Practitioner Orders For Life-Sustaining Treatment (POLST).
+The Department of Public Health is required by law (see Illinois Compiled Statutes - Advance Directive Information) to make available to you standard forms for each of these types of advance directives.
+The forms can be downloaded here.
 More information on these advance directives is provided below.

 After reviewing the information below on the different types of advance directives, you may want to discuss them with your family, your health care professional and/or attorney.
 You may decide to make more than one advance directive.
 For example, you could make a health care power of attorney, as well as a living will.
 If you decide to have one or more advance directives, you should tell your health care professionals and provide them with copies of any advance directives you have.
 You should also provide copies of your advance directives to those you have appointed to make health care decisions for you, and you may want to provide copies to your family members.

 Health Care Power of Attorney